MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/release-notes/winui3-project-reunion-0.5.md

 ### Preview features

-As this is a stable release, preview features have been removed from this version of WinUI 3.
-You can still access these features by using the current [preview version of WinUI 3](release-notes/release-notes-08-preview.md).
+As this is a stable release of WinUI 3, preview features have been removed.
+You can still access preview features by using the latest preview version of WinUI 3 (see [Windows UI Library 3 - Project Reunion 0.8 Preview](release-notes-08-preview.md)).
 Please note the following key features are still in preview, and work to stabilize them is ongoing:

 - UWP support
   - This means you cannot build or run a UWP app using the WinUI 3 - Project Reunion 0.5 VSIX.
-You'll need to use the [WinUI 3 - Project Reunion Preview VSIX](https://aka.ms/projectreunion/previewdownload), and follow the rest of the instructions for setting up your development environment in [Get started with Project Reunion](../../windows-app-sdk/get-started.md).
-See  [Overview and release notes: Windows UI Library 3 - Project Reunion 0.8 Preview](release-notes/release-notes-08-preview.md) for more information.
+You'll need to use the [WinUI 3 - Project Reunion Preview VSIX](https://aka.ms/projectreunion/previewdownload), and follow the rest of the instructions for setting up your development environment in [Build apps with the Windows App SDK](../../../windows-app-sdk/get-started.md).
+See [Overview and release notes: Windows UI Library 3 - Project Reunion 0.8 Preview](release-notes-08-preview.md) for more information.

 - Multi-window support in desktop apps